Azure/iot-central-python-client/README.md

 With automatic approval a device can be provisioned without any manual action and can start sending/receiving data after status changes to "Provisioned"

 ![Img](assets/auto_approval.jpg)

+## License
+This samples is licensed with the MIT license.
+For more information, see [LICENSE](./LICENSE)